Guide: Make Your Website Mobile Ready

 The Rise of Mobile

 Mobile has been on the rise over the years with people having increased access to smartphones and the Internet.
 The largest portion of mobile traffic is mobile apps, and a study shows that 57% of mobile owners use apps daily.
+This includes Social Media, as 189 million Facebook users keep updated with friends through mobile only.

 Mobile is also that one device we’re most intimately connected to.
 It’s the first thing we check in the morning, and the last thing we check in the evening.
 Whether it’s a text message or an email notification, we’re very likely to give it a look.
 This is why email is still relevant, as two-thirds of it is checked via mobile.